Boxadactle/coordinates-display/README.md

 ![config](https://github.com/Boxadactle/coordinates-display/blob/main/img/config%20gui.png?raw=true)

-In this image, I have changed definitionColor to "dark_aqua" and dataColor to "aqua".
+In this image, I have changed the keys color to "dark_aqua" and the values color to "aqua".
 There are many different color combinations you could choose from.
 List of colors [here](https://www.digminecraft.com/lists/color_list_pc.php).

 ![custom config](https://github.com/Boxadactle/coordinates-display/blob/main/img/overlay2.png?raw=true)

 *If you find any bugs/issues, please open an issue on this repository*